2 The Basics II: Accidentals and Beats

 - Both the dotted eighth note and the sixteenth note have at least one flag, so one beam connects the notes.

 - The sixteenth note has two flags but is not paired with another sixteenth note.
-Its second sixteenth flag is represented by a shortened beam, which points inward.
+Its second flag is shown as a shortened beam that points inward.

 - The dot is placed to the right of the note because dots are always to the right of the note: they cannot be to the left of the note.

-Rests can substitute for notes for any of the examples in Example 2.7.1.
-As long as the summation of the note values equals one, you can simply substitute any note for a rest.
+Rests can replace notes in any of the examples in Example 2.7.1.
+As long as the total of the note values adds up to one, you can substitute any note for a rest (Example 2.7.2).

 Example 2.7.2.
 Notes and rests

-The clef used in Example 2.7.2 is another way to write the neutral clef, or percussion clef.
+The clef in Example 2.7.2 is an alternative way to write the neutral clef or percussion clef.

 - Example 2.7.2A: Changing the first sixteenth note to a sixteenth rest results in the last sixteenth note without another sixteenth note to pair with it.
 Instead, the last sixteenth note has a shortened beam.

-- Notice how the beam still continues over the rest because these notes are occurring within one beat.
+- Notice how the beam still extends over the rest because these notes happen within one beat.

-- Example 2.7.2B: Changing the eighth note to an eighth rest results in only the two sixteenth notes beamed together.
-Be careful to not assume the two sixteenth notes are the division because it is a group of two.
+- Example 2.7.2B: Changing the eighth note to an eighth rest results in only the two sixteenth notes being beamed together.
+Be careful not to assume the two sixteenth notes are the division because it is a group of two.

-- Example 2.7.2C: Changing the first sixteenth note to a sixteenth rest results in a rest at the start of the beat.
+- Example 2.7.2C: Replacing the first sixteenth note with a sixteenth rest creates a rest on the downbeat.

-- Example 2.7.2D: Changing the last sixteenth note to a sixteenth rest results in a free-standing dotted eighth note with a flag.
+- Example 2.7.2D: Changing the last sixteenth note to a sixteenth rest creates a free-standing dotted eighth note with a flag.
 There is no beam because the flag has nothing to pair with it.

 - Example 2.7.2E: Changing the last dotted eighth note to a dotted eighth rest also results in a free-standing note.
 This time the sixteenth note has two flags because the flags have nothing to pair with it.